ropensci/roweb3/content/blog/2025-03-10-open-call-champions/index.md

 This year's program is focused on people from Latin America and for the first time will be conducted entirely in Spanish.
 The main goal is to foster sustainable research software as a pillar of Open Science in Latin America through capacity and community building.

-The program is an amazing platform to develop your open source project with the support of experts, interact, share and strengthen a network with other people determined to develop open and reproducible science in your part of the world.
+This program is an amazing platform for developing your open source project with the support of experts, interacting, sharing, and strengthening a network with other people also developing open and reproducible science in your part of the world.

 ## Who can participate?